rowandey/Papyrus/docs/userDocumentation.md

 ![Example Papy GET](documentationImages/PapyGET.gif "Example Papy GET")

 ## Introduction

+#### Overview
-- **Overview**: Papy is a command line tool API load testing tool that is meant to be light weight, fast, and flexible.
+Papy is an open-source command line tool API load testing tool that is meant to be light weight, fast, and flexible.

+#### Key Features
-- **Key Features**: Some of the key features include:
+Some of the key features include:
+- Customized targetting (server address and endpoint)
 - Customizable payloads
 - Pseudo randomized payloads
+- Verbose or compact response reporting
 - Traffic controls
-  - Customized targetting (server address and endpoint)
-- **Target Audience**: Define who will benefit most from using this tool.
+  - Spike traffic
+  - Ramp traffic
+  - Rate limited traffic

+#### Target Audience
+If you are a user familiar with a CLI then you can use this tool!
+It was intentionally developed to be:
+- Simple to use
+- Easy to integrate with other tooling
+- Light weight

 ---